Bryant Fedden

-Bryant Olcher Fedden (17 July 1930 - 19 March 2004) was a self-taught letter-cutter, glass engraver and sculptor who developed his craft in a workshop environment with craftspeople whom he taught and supported.
+Bryant Olcher Fedden (17 July 1930 – 19 March 2004) was a self-taught letter-cutter, glass engraver and sculptor who developed his craft in a workshop environment with craftspeople whom he taught and supported.
 He was a member of the Gloucestershire Guild of Craftsmen for more than forty years.
 He was a founder member of the Letter Exchange, a professional organisation promoting lettering in all its forms.
 Bryant Fedden has work in the Victoria and Albert Museum Collections.

-Bryant Fedden went to Bryanstone School and followed that with two years in National Service.
+Bryant Fedden went to Bryanston School and followed that with two years in National Service.
 He then went up to Clare College, Cambridge University where he read history.
 Bryant married Kate in 1955 and they then taught English in Pakistan.
-Bryant Fedden then taught history at Gordenstoun School in Scotland.
+Fedden then taught history at Gordenstoun School in Scotland.
 They then made the decision to change careers and set up a letter cutting and sculpture workshop in Toddington, Gloucestershire.
 The workshop gained commissions including a memorial plaque for the Waller era architects for Gloucester Cathedral in 1961.

-In 1966 Bryant Fedden moved his workshop to Winchcombe, Gloucestershire in part to be closer to Winchcombe Pottery and its manager, the potter Ray Finch.
+In 1966, Fedden moved his workshop to Winchcombe, Gloucestershire in part to be closer to Winchcombe Pottery and its manager, the potter Ray Finch.
 The number of people working at the workshop increased and included Kate Fedden who took on some of the commissioned glass engraving.
 Notable works by Bryant Fedden at this time included the gates and railings for Tewksbury Abbey, with Keith Jameson, in 1968; the Ivor Gurney Memorial Plaque in Gloucester Cathedral in 1976 and the memorial plaque to Sylvanus Lysons in Gloucester Cathedral in 1989.

-Bryant Fedden then moved to Littledean, Forest of Dean, Gloucestershire and together with wife Kate Fedden (glass engraving), his son Matthew Fedden (artist-blacksmith) and his son-in-law Paul Harper (furniture maker) set up a multi-functioning workshop.
-Bryant Fedden's notable works from this time include a viewing platform plaque of a short poem by Robin Munro carved in stained oak for the National Garden Festival in Gateshead in 1990; the carved grave stone for his friend Li Yuan-Chia, the renowned Chinese artist, poet and curator in 1994 and the public art Memorial to Littledean Dairymen in Littledean, Gloucestershire in 2000.
+Bryant Fedden later moved to Littledean in the Forest of Dean, Gloucestershire where he established a multifunctional workshop together with his wife Kate Fedden (glass engraving), his son Matthew Fedden (artist-blacksmith) and his son-in-law Paul Harper (furniture maker).
+Fedden's notable works from this time include a viewing platform plaque of a short poem by Robin Munro carved in stained oak for the National Garden Festival in Gateshead in 1990; the carved grave stone for his friend Li Yuan-Chia, the renowned Chinese artist, poet and curator in 1994 and the public art Memorial to Littledean Dairymen in Littledean, Gloucestershire in 2000.

 In 2002, Gloucester Cathedral hosted an exhibition of works from Bryant Fedden's various workshops entitled "40 Years of Bryant Fedden Workshops: A Celebration".